 CRC will use software countermeasures and management procedures to protect itself against the threat of malicious software.
 All staff shall be expected to cooperate fully with this policy.
-Users shall not install software on the organisation's property without permission from the Director of Finance, Administration and Personnel.
-The Director of Finance, Administration and Personnel will take the advice of CRC's IT support providers before deciding how to proceed.
+Users shall not install software on the organisation's property without permission from the IT Officer.
+The Information Officer will take the advice of CRC's IT support providers before deciding how to proceed.
 Users breaching this requirement may be subject to disciplinary action.